rickosborne/cascades/md/11-2-1-loop-two.md

 Terry nodded in agreement.
 "Bloody Marys."
 He leaned across the cart, conspiratorial.
-"I think the tomato mix is on it's way out, anyway."
+"I think the tomato mix is on its way out, anyway."

 "I was thinking the same thing," I said, holding up the replacement bottles of vodka and dropping them into place on the cart.